hist3907b-winter2015/module4-holes/exercises.md

 ``` install.packages("tm") ```
 ``` library(tm) ```

-You can then work through the entire pdf, or jump ahead to page 37 to see what the completed script would look like.
+You can then work through the entire pdf, or jump ahead to page 37 to see what the completed script would look like (here's [my version using the CND again](/text-analysis-cnd.R).
 Makes notes of what you find.
 Google any error messages you find to try to figure out a solution.